OI-wiki/i18n/docs/geometry/polar-coordinate.md

 If $\rho>0,0\le \theta<2\pi$ is specified, then in addition to the poles, points in other planes can be represented by a unique ordinal pair $(\rho,\theta)$ , and points represented by polar coordinate $(\rho,\theta)$ is unique.

 Of course, sometimes it is not very convenient to study the graphics in the polar coordinate system.
-If we want to study it in the rectangular coordinate system, we can use the mutualization formula.
+If we want to study it in the rectangular coordinate system, we can use the mutualization equation.

 The rectangular coordinates $(x,y)$ of the point $A(\rho,\theta)$ can be expressed as follows: